txt/se22/docs/syllabus.md

 ### Class Discord Group

-It is each student's responsibility to join the class Discord  group:
+It is each student's responsibility to join the class Discord  group "cs510, fall 2022".
+Till Friday week1, the link to join there is [here](https://discord.gg/SpsaeeUw).

+All class communication from staff to students will be via this Discord group.

 + Students are strongly encouraged to contribute their questions and answers to that shared resource.
 + Note that, for communication of a more private nature, contact the lecturer on the email shown below.

-All class communication from staff to students will be via this Discord group.

 ## Assessment

 Grades come from
-- 6 homeworks
+- 5 homeworks
-  - Two of which are 2 "lab sessions" where students can use other  students to test their software.
-- 3 projects,
+- 2 projects,
 - 1 mid-session exam
-- Final "exam"  is a take home essay (on ethics).
+- Final exam  is a take home essay (on ethics).
   Details to be posted by end September.
   Feel free to submit early.